dosyago/puppetromium/README.md

 - [`<input type=image src=/viewport.mjpeg>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/image#using_the_x_and_y_data_points) to capture X and Y co-ordinates of pointer events and post them to the server on click.
 - [targeted forms](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form#attr-target) and [named iframes](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe#attr-name) to allow transmitting actions like 'type text' or 'scroll down' without reloading the top-level page.

+## How can I too?

+### Running Puppetromium with GitHub Actions

+Puppetromium can also be deployed directly from your GitHub repository using GitHub Actions.
+This offers a unique way to interact with a web browser running on a GitHub Action runner.

+Here are the steps to set up Puppetromium on GitHub Actions:

+1. Fork this repo: Start by forking this repository to your own GitHub account.
+2. Setup ngrok token: Sign up on ngrok and get your authtoken.
+Add this token to your forked repository's secrets (Settings -> Secrets -> New repository secret).
+Name the secret NGROK_AUTH_TOKEN.
+3. Run the workflow: Go to Actions tab in your repository, select the CI workflow, and click Run workflow.
+4. Access your instance: Once the workflow completes successfully, it outputs an ngrok public URL that you can use to access your Puppetromium instance running on GitHub's infrastructure.
+5. Please note, GitHub Actions has a timeout, so your instance will not stay alive indefinitely.
+For longer sessions, consider deploying on a dedicated server.

+This feature of Puppetromium is an excellent way to get your toes wet in the world of remote browsing and cloud browsers without any cost.
+Feel free to experiment and build on top of it!

 ## but why?

 Mostly as an exercise.
 To see how simple I get a remote browser that is still minimally usable.
 But also as an example of why puppeteer is not a great fit for this.
 And a reminder why I created a [whole other browser driving](https://github.com/crisdosyago/BrowserBox/blob/master/zombie-lord/controller.js) [protocol atop the DevTools protocol](https://github.com/crisdosyago/BrowserBox/blob/master/zombie-lord/connection.js) for my custom [remote isolated browser](https://github.com/crisdosyago/BrowserBox).